stuartcraig100/rangecroquetatmaleny.org.au/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 = Multiple imports =

 You can upload as many files as you want, but all must have the same columns.
 If you upload another file, the columns will change to the form of last file uploaded.

+= This plugin saved me a lot of time and work.
+Where can I donate? =

+Thanks, donations help us to continue improving our plugins and allow us to give the best support in the forums [Donate Here via PayPal.](https://codection.com/go/donate-import-users-from-csv-with-meta/)

+= I'm not sure I will be able to import all users with correct data and roles.
+Will you do it for me? =

+Of course!
+In Codection we help you to import, migrate, synchronized, update or any other operation you will need to do with your users.
+Contact us at contacto@codection.com for more information.

 = Free and premium support =